ABOUT

 Baroquiades

-Grace’s current and recent opera roles include covering the title role in Ariodante for the Royal Ballet and Opera Covent Garden, Tisbe/cover Angelina La Cenerentola with English National Opera, Zaida Il turco in Italia for Glyndebourne, Marguerite La Damnation de Faust in concert with the CBSO, and Aeneas in an all-female reimagining of Dido and Aeneas with Ensemble Les Surprises, on tour at venues including Clermont Auvergne Opéra, Opéra de Limoges and the Atelier Lyrique de Tourcoing.
+Highlights of her 2025/26 season include her role and house début as Ariodante at the Royal Ballet and Opera, Covent Garden; her house début as Tisbe La Cenerentola for English National Opera; a contemporary recital for voice, piano and electronics at the Opéra National du Rhin, Strasbourg; and Aeneas in an all-female reimagining of Dido and Aeneas with Ensemble Les Surprises, on tour throughout France at venues including Opéra National de Bordeaux and Atelier Lyrique de Tourcoing.

 “Grace Durham brings real heart to the role of Angelina as she reveals a highly distinguished and moving mezzo-soprano.”